 "A Neighbourhood Plan for Ruddington will give residents a statutory say in future planning decisions for the village."

-Secretary, Marketing & Engagement Focus GroupMark has lived in the village since 2005, and works in the IT services sector.
-He is a Ruddington Parish Councillor for the Camelot Ward, a volunteer at NG11 Foodbank since 2013, and served as a governor at St Peter's Junior School from 2011 to 2018.
+Secretary, Marketing & Engagement Focus GroupMark has lived in the village since 2005.
+He is a volunteer at NG11 Foodbank since 2013, a member and co-founder of the Ruddington Village Centre Partnership, and works in the IT services sector.
+He was a Ruddington Parish Councillor for the Camelot Ward from 2017 to 2019, and served as a governor at St Peter's Junior School from 2011 to 2018.

 "A Neighbourhood Plan is a way for communities to have real influence on the planning system within the area in which they they live.
 Neighbourhood plans are powerful!
 They can shape development and deal with a wide range of social, economic and environmental issues."

 Chairman, Project Manager, Consultancy Focus GroupPaul has lived in Ruddington for almost forty years with his wife, Jill.
 Their two children were brought up in Ruddington and have now moved a short distance away.
-Paul is a retired Police Officer and commits some of his time to being a Parish Councillor.
+Paul is a retired Police Officer, and served as a Parish Councillor from 2017 to 2019.
 He is a keen sports fan, particularly cricket and is very keen on (most types of) music.

 "Ruddington is such a great place to live and I hope the Neighbourhood Plan can help ensure this remains the case."